Educ 206: Data Visualization For All

 - Overview of Learning Goal #6: Map Your Data.
 Start reading HODV chapter https://handsondataviz.org/map.html

-- Map types (focus on locator point, symbol point, and choropleth maps)
+- Map types (focus today on locator point and symbol point; choropleth next week)

 - Map design principles and rules